-At Upwey South Primary School, all students participate in five specialist classes per week.
+At Upwey South Primary School, students participate in specialist classes every week.

-In 2023, Foundation- Year One students take part in weekly sessions of Australian Sign Language (Auslan).
+In 2023, Foundation – Year Six students take part in weekly sessions of Australian Sign Language (Auslan).

 The Performing Arts program at Upwey South Primary School is rich in variety, creativity and fun.
 In accordance with the Victorian Curriculum, The Arts incorporates the disciplines of Drama, Dance and Music and contributes to the development of confident and creative individuals.